kevichi7/bench-sort/README.md

 ## Output formats and files

 - `--format csv|table|json|jsonl` (default `csv`).
+- `--baseline NAME` — compute and report speedups vs this algorithm (adds `speedup_vs_baseline` to outputs and a per-run winner summary).
 - Results are printed to stdout and also written to a file by default:
   - CSV → `bench_result.csv` (appends on multi-run sweeps in one invocation).
   - JSON → `bench_result.json` (overwrites per invocation).